asd-xiv/blocks/README.md

   // where plugins and routes are
   folders: path.resolve("./src"),

-  // RegExp to match & load plugin files
+  // RegExp to match plugin files
   // plugins: /\.plugins\.js$/,

-  // RegExp to match & load routes files
+  // RegExp to match routes files
   // routes: /\.routes\.js$/,
 }).then(({ Plugins: { Config }, middlewarePipeline }) =>
   http